PeterVuyk/simpledocs-app-api/README.md

 Set the project that you want to use:

-    firebase use development | academie-voor-ambulancezorg
+    firebase use development | foo-bar

 Go to the functions directory and run the following 2 commands in the terminal, the first to emulate the functions, the second to transpile typescript to javascript.